arXiv/arxiv-docs/source/help/policies/content-types.md

 - "Comments-on" content type must have a Title: "Comment(s) on '<title-of-original-paper>'" and the Comments field must contain "comment(s) on <arXiv-ID>".
 - A response from the original authors is always permitted and must have a Title "Reply to comment(s) on '<title-of-original-paper>'" and the Comments field must contain "reply to comment(s) on <arXiv-ID>" in the comment field.
 - In rare cases where the original paper is not on arXiv (see content rules) the arXiv-ID is replaced by a DOI.
 - A further chain of responses and counter-responses is allowed as version updates of the original two above; these will not be accepted as new papers with new arXiv-IDs.
 A given author or co-author may submit only one Comment on a particular paper.
 Any subsequent issues the author wishes to raise must be done through version updates of the original Comment.

+  * Using a replacement to create a new version of under the same arXivID could either be done by:
+  * posting just the new work with a note in the Comments metadata explaining to readers major differences between versions.
+References to versions in the form of arXiv:YYMM.NNNNNvX that are included in the Comments metadata will automatically link to those versions.
+If you need help correcting Comments metadata after posting let [our user support team know](http://arxiv.org/support/general_help).
+  * combine the new work and previous versions into a single document that has a cover page that describes each section and can clearly indicate to readers the differences in authorship between sections.
+In this case all authors can be included in the metadata.